charanbanka/fugitive-hunt/README.md

 ## 🛠️ Development Notes

+- **Navigation Update:** Replaced sidebar navigation with "Previous" and "Next" buttons for a more streamlined user experience, as seen in the city-selection page.
 - The frontend uses `useContext` for efficient state management across components.
 - Tailwind CSS ensures a responsive and modern UI with minimal effort.
 - Backend logic is lightweight, using Express with in-memory data for simplicity.